innova-foundation/phantom/README.md

   -user_agent
       The user agent string to connect to remote peers with.
   -db_path
-      The destination for database storage (default path is ./peers.db)
+      The destination for peer database storage (default path is ./peers.db)
 ```

 ## Building (using Docker)